dbaumgarten/yodk/docs/nolol.md

 ```
 hello .......... daniel
 ```

+Includes can be chained.
+Which means you can include a files, that includes another file, that includes another file.
+Circular-includes are not possible.

+Included files are optimized with the rest of the code (variable-renaming, statement re-lining etc.) happens as if the included code had been in the file right from the start.

+Constants and variables in the included file are not scoped.
+They remain defined for all of the code after the ```include```.
+In most cases, this is exactly what you want (when you include a file containing constants as a kind of config file), but can also lead to unexpected behavior if you include a file in the middle of your code and it overrides your previously defined values.

 Includes can also be placed in the middle of block like ```ìf``` and ```while``` which makes it possible to use included files as some kind of macros.